realkoder/soft-dev-02-databases/README.md

 Add the following gem to Gemfile: ´gem 'mysql2', '>= 0.5'´

-Had some issues with dependencies for `mysql-client openssl@3 zstd` Installed them with brew: `brew install mysql-client openssl@3 zstd`
+Issues with dependencies for `mysql-client openssl@3 zstd` Installed them with brew: `brew install mysql-client openssl@3 zstd`

 And then told bundle where to find the dependencies